Skip to the content.

 cd imageshare

-Then start the application like this:
+Finally, start the ImageShare server like this:

 docker compose -f docker-compose.yml up --build